Why Use Coconut Oil for Hair?

 - Avoid the scalp: Though coconut oil seems to be beneficial for those who struggle with dandruff that has a fungal component, others may see negative effects from using coconut oil directly on the scalp.
 Coconut oil may clog pores and cause irritation for some scalp types (just as it does on certain skin types), and is best used directly on the hair and not the scalp (of those with the right type of hair).

 - Add other ingredients: Adding other oils can change how coconut oil affects hair.
-As a deep treatment, blending coconut oil with honey and yogurt may offer more benefit than coconut oil alone.
+As a deep treatment, blending coconut oil with honey and yogurt may offer more benefits than coconut oil alone.